Next Start

 To qualify for the NASCAR program, students must complete some form of core automotive program training.
 Find out more about Universal Technical Institute’s core auto program here.

-Pursue a Career in Motorsports
+Train for a Career in Motorsports at UTI!

-Find out more information about NASCAR Technical Institute in Mooresville and the specialized training program by requesting more information here or by calling 1-800-834-7308.
+Find out more information about NASCAR Technical Institute in Mooresville and the specialized training program by requesting more information here or by calling 1-800-834-7308!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.